AbhinavJoe/AbhinavJoe/README.md

 <h2 align="left">Hi 👋!
-My name is Abhinav and I'm a student, content creator, and corporate slave, from India</h2>
+My name is Abhinav and I'm a student and to-be content creator from India</h2>

 ###